 The Board meets on average 10 times a year.
 Some meetings may be held as teleconferences.
 Two of the meetings should take place at a business unit, a different one each time.
 The Board may also meet at any time without the presence of the management and make decisions without holding a meeting.
 Minutes of a meeting are taken in English for each meeting.

-During 2021, the Board held 13 meetings in total.
+During 2022, the Board held 28 meetings in total.
 COVID-19 pandemic and related travel restrictions still impacted the practical arrangements of the Board meetings.
-Only two meetings were held as physical meetings and the remaining 11 meetings were organised fully remotely by using Microsoft Teams.
-No meetings in 2021 were arranged at a business unit.
-No non-attendances were recorded (1 for Markus Lengauer, 1 for Michael Marchi and 3 for Susanne Skippari).
-Further, the Board made six decisions without having a meeting.
+Seven meetings were held as physical meetings and the remaining 21 meetings were organised fully remotely by using Microsoft Teams.
+One meetings was arranged at a business unit.
+Five non-attendances were recorded (1 for Markus Lengauer, 1 for Michael Marchi and 3 for Susanne Skippari).
+Further, the Board made seven decisions without having a meeting.